ApiTreeCZ/toolbox/packages/ts-config/README.md

 }
 ```

-#### WebStorm Settings in PNPM Monorepos
+#### WebStorm Settings in Monorepos

-In order for WebStorm to correctly resolve paths for internal packages in PNPM monorepos, separate your configuration into:
+In order for WebStorm to correctly resolve paths for internal libraries in monorepos, separate your configuration into:

 `tsconfig.lib.json`